 Note:Trainer Ht is the default model, but you can change this by clicking Settings > General and then by choosing another model from the list.
 The default model displays in the tile in the bot catalog.

-Trainer Tm uses machine-learning based on word vectors and other text-based features.
+Trainer Tm uses machine learning that's based on word vectors and other text-based features.
 It doesn't focus on matching rules as heavily as Trainer Ht.
 Instead, Trainer Tm performs hyperparameter testing.
-That said, you need to classify the training data by intents first.

 Trainer TM is intended for an English vocabulary and understands the semantic meaning of frequently used words.
 While its support of Out of Vocabulary (OOV) words allows it to comprehend foreign language terms that are commonly used in English, it won't preserve the semantic integrity of non-English utterances.